 The surgeon can use small incisions, radio waves, freezing, or microwave or ultrasound energy to create scar tissue.
-The scar tissue, which does not conduct electrical activity, blocks the abnormal electrical signals causing the arrhythmia.
+The scar tissue doesn't conduct electrical activity.
+It blocks the abnormal electrical signals that cause the arrhythmia.
 The scar tissue directs electric signals through a controlled path, or maze, to the lower heart chambers (ventricles).

 The maze procedure can be done in different ways.
 It may be done through small cuts in the chest.
 Or it may be done during open-heart surgery.